Ryand1234/Facebook-Cli/README.md

 1. A [Facebook Developer Account](https://developers.facebook.com/apps/)
 2. A registered Facebook App with Basic Settings configured

+Then execute the command

+`bash start.sh`

+to install all the dependencies for this CLI.

 ## Login
 To get code for log in type
 `facebook -s`